-Considerations: Second semester grade of 60% or higher in Level III is required.
+Considerations: Second term grade of 60% or higher in Level III is required.

 Course Description: Level IV expands the communicative skills of reading, writing, speaking, and listening.
 Complex grammar concepts are introduced.
 Class will be conducted extensively in the target language.
+The culture focus in French 4 is the Francophone world to help prepare for AP French.